mattvend/Gpu/README.md

 The Im abstract class represents our image class with two interpolation methods: NN and bilinear
 ImCpu and ImGpu implement the interface, with code running respectively on the CPU and on the GPU

+Note that the classes only works for 8 bpp 1 channel images, ie grey images

 The test application uses ImCpu or ImGpu depending on the received arguments.
 All remaining code stays the same as both classes implement the same abstract interface

 ### Timing